 Now, to enable an attribute, check the Enabled checkbox for the attribute.
 The alias for the attribute value is displayed next to the checkbox.

-Check the box to enable auto-resume.
+Check the box in your connector to enable auto-resume.
 Authenticated users who save their response will be able to automatically resume their response the next time they log in.
 (Users who saved more than one response before auto-resume is enabled will still be able to pick which response to resume.)

 Or, leave the box unchecked to disable the auto-resume.